hbctraining/main/workshops/workshop_lead_responsibilities.md

     - Create a Google doc for Poll everywhere questions.
 Members of the team can populate it as questions come in.

 8. Update Intro and Wrap-up slides
+    - Add slide for modules (temporary)
+    - Add that we can provide experimental design help (temporary)
     - Check that tinyurl links are correct and working
     - Check that funding information is correct
     - Update to the "Odds and Ends" slide (as Zoom changes our stickie situation)